Early Seral Biodiversity Science & Management Workshop

 Species responses to early seral management

-10:35am: Recovery in avian abundance following intensive forest management - Jake Verschuyl (NCASI )
+10:50am: Negative effects of intensive forest management on birds dissipate rapidly during succession - Jake Verschuyl (NCASI )

 5:15pm: Closing remarks

-5:30pm: Social hour with beverages and hors d'oeuvres
+5:30pm: Social time with cash-bar beverages and complimentary hors d'oeuvres

 June 11th: Optional Field Tour